skovy/skovy.dev/content/blog/contributing-to-definitely-typed-for-first-time/index.md

 ## How can I contribute?

-The first step is to find a package.
-Either an existing package with incorrect typings or a package with no typings defined.
+The first step is to find a package, either an existing package with incorrect typings or a package with no typings defined.
 This post is going to focus on a package with missing definitions (because updating existing definitions is a few less steps since the necessary files exist).